 Can I participate in intercollegiate athletics while a member of the Air Force ROTC program?

 Yes.
 Generally, extracurricular campus activities and Air Force ROTC are perfectly compatible – as long as you do not overload yourself with extracurricular activities.
-A serious physical injury while participating in intercollegiate or intramural athletic activities may cause you to be un-enrolled from Air Force ROTC because of a change in your physical profile.
+A serious physical injury while participating in intercollegiate or intramural athletic activities may cause you to be dis-enrolled from Air Force ROTC because of a change in your physical profile.

 When do I know what job I will be doing for the Air Force as an officer?

 You will compete in a selection process much like the one of an enrollment allocation as an officer candidate.
-The factors to be used will include your Air Force Officer Qualifying Test (AFOQT) scores, your camp performance rating, your Grade Point Average (GPA), your academic major, your Physical Fitness Test (PFT) score and the Detachment Commander's rating.
+The factors to be used will include your Air Force Officer Qualifying Test (AFOQT) scores, your Field Training performance rating, your Grade Point Average (GPA), your academic major, your Physical Fitness Test (PFT) score and the Detachment Commander's rating.
 You will know your specific Air Force job category approximately six months before you are commissioned.

 Do I have to become a pilot or combat systems officer?